 - boot the system in fail safe-mode / recovery mode and manually fix the problem;

-- restore an earlier backup image of your virtual desktop (if available);
+- restore an earlier backup image of your virtual desktop (may erase recent data);

 - reinstall your system from scratch (this will erase all current data).